cherup01/PrismarineMC/README.md

 * Download the latest build from [Circle CI](https://circleci.com/gh/PrismarineMC/Prismarine).
 * PHP Binaries [here](https://github.com/LeverylTeam/PHP7-Binaries).
 <!--* Installation instructions can be found in the [wiki](https://github.com/iTXTech/Genisys/wiki).-->
-NOTE: **The master and mcpe1.1 branches is the only officially supported.**
+NOTE: **The master and mcpe1.1 branches are the only officially supported.**
 _All other branches are in testing and may be unstable.
 Do not use builds from other branches unless you are sure you understand the risks._

 Tools